 Providence's colleges and universities operate many impressive museums.
 The RISD Museum at the Rhode Island School of Design has more than 91,000 creations in its collection ranging from ancient Greek and Roman sculpture to contemporary works.
 The Culinary Arts Museum at Johnson & Wales University is a repository for all things cooking- and restaurant-related, including more than 30,000 cookbooks.
 And don't overlook Brown University's Haffenreffer Museum of Anthropology, particularly if you want something free to do in Providence.
 Exhibits feature highlights from the museum's collection of more than one million artifacts from around the world.

 Petite but exceptionally scenic, Providence's Prospect Terrace Park on Congdon Street is known for its immense statue of Rhode Island founder Roger Williams.
 What you might not realize if you've only seen photos of this iconic spot is that this is also where Williams' remains are parked.
 You'll be able to shoot panoramic pictures of the Providence skyline, or simply spread out a blanket or claim a bench and picnic on a sunny day.Continue to 9 of 10 below.

 Peek Inside the Big Nazo Lab

-With nearly 150 stores and restaurants and a 16-screen cinema, Providence Place is more than a mall: It's a destination.
-If for no other reason, go for the interactive dining experiences at Fire + Ice or The Melting Pot.
+With nearly 150 stores and restaurants and a 16-screen cinema, Providence Place is more than a mall—it's a destination.
 Here's something you may not know: Providence is also home to America's oldest indoor shopping mall: The Arcade.
-Built in 1828, this National Historic Landmark was just renovated and reinvented in 2013 and now houses boutique shops, eateries and micro-loft apartments.
+Built in 1828, this National Historic Landmark was renovated and reinvented in 2013 and now houses boutique shops, eateries, and micro-loft apartments.
 Providence is also famous for its vintage and consignment shops, where you'll find creative garb and other stylish finds.